milkmansson/toit-ina226/README.md

   Given in Volts
 - `read-bus-voltage`: The "load node" voltage.
 If VBUS is not tied to IN−, the function returns whatever VBUS is wired to.
 Given in Volts.
-- `read-supply-voltage`: The upstream/source voltage *before* the shunt (Vsupply ≈ Vbus + Vshunt = (voltage at IN−) + (IN+ − IN−) = voltage at IN+.
+- `read-supply-voltage`: The upstream/source voltage *before* the shunt (Vsupply = Vbus + Vshunt = (voltage at IN−) + (IN+ − IN−) = voltage at IN+.
 Given in Volts.
 - `read-shunt-current`: The current through the shunt and load load, in amps.
   Internally, the chip uses a calibration constant set from the configured shunt resistor value.
 Given in Amps.
-Caveats:
+See the tip below, and the following caveats:
   - Accurate only if shunt value in code matches the physical shunt.
   - Choose appropriate averaging/conversion time for scenario.
 - `read-load-power`: Power delivered to the load, in watts.
 Caveats: